• Release History

 After the second recipient signs the document, all parties of the agreement will automatically receive a copy of the signed document.

-Figure 9: E-mail signed document with two signees
+Figure 9: An email of the signed document with two signees

 ❶ All details